ITU-BDSA23-GROUP17/Chirp/docs/report.md

 - `AddHashtag_WillNotAddTheSameHashtagMoreThanOnce`: Checks that duplicate hashtags are not added to the database.
 - `RemoveHashtag_RemovedSpecifiedHashtagTextIfItExist`: Checks if the specified hashtag text is removed from the database.

-To run the integration tests, Docker must be running since the tests rely on `Testcontainers.MsSql` to create a containerized instance of MS SQL Server.
-Use the following command to execute the integration tests:
+Integration tests can be executed separately from other tests using the `--filter` option with `dotnet test`.
+Make sure Docker is running as the tests rely on `Testcontainers.MsSql` to create a containerized MS SQL Server instance.

+To run only the integration tests, use the following command in the root folder of the project:

 ```bash
 dotnet test --filter Category=Integration